 A careful look at the challenges men face and the responses they develop in a world where women are as likely as men to shoulder the responsibilities of supporting a family.

-An early and influential study of the how women cope with work-family conflicts as they face a revolution in work and family options.
+An early and influential study of the how women experience and cope with work-family conflicts as they face a revolution in their work and family options.